25 Travel Trailer Must-Haves to Get on the Road Now

 • Doubles as a towel drying rod

-BONUS: This bar doubles as a drying bar for hanging kitchen or bath towels.
+BONUS: This bar doubles as a drying bar for hanging kitchen or bath towels – definitely a plus for smaller campers.

-While there are other RV accessories that will make your life easier and more comfortable, the essentials above are everything you’ll need to start RVing in your travel trailer.
+While other RV accessories will make your life easier and more comfortable, the essentials above are everything you’ll need to start RVing in your travel trailer.

 download rv living freebie